 - A welcome is provided to the student by their House Parent who oversees the pupil's settling in and maintains communication links with parents, guardians and agents.
-The Headteacher, Head of Boarding and the Head of EAL also play a major role in liaising with parents/guardians/agencies. - In school, the tutor has overall pastoral care of the pupil but the EAL staff aim to build a rapport with pupils and identify any special needs or concerns that the pupil may have; and liaise with other staff as appropriate, particularly the Head of Sixth Form, Medical Staff and House Parents in order to take sympathetic and comprehensive action. - Opportunities for informal communication with pupils exist and staff within the department are proactive in forging pastoral support to international pupils.
+The Headmaster, Head of Boarding and the Head of EAL also play a major role in liaising with parents/guardians/agencies. - In school, the tutor has overall pastoral care of the pupil but the EAL staff aim to build a rapport with pupils and identify any special needs or concerns that the pupil may have.
+They also liaise with other staff as appropriate, particularly the Head of Sixth Form, First Aid trained Staff, House Parents and tutors in order to take sympathetic and comprehensive action. - Opportunities for informal communication with pupils exist and staff within the department are proactive in forging pastoral support to international pupils.